 Typical entry requirements

-The admissions policy for the MA Design: Communication Design is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent qualification in an appropriate discipline.
+The admissions policy for the MA Design: Communication Design is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent standard in other qualifications approved by the University.

 MA Design: Communication Design at Winchester School of Art is both practice and theory based.
 It is important that you demonstrate your artistic ability in a portfolio, as this will be the determining factor for entry.
 Your portfolio should include evidence of exploring how design responds to developments in media and digital culture, examples of work that shows an innovative and experimental approach to tackling a design challenge, and examples of work that demonstrates an engagement with the full range of contemporary ‘communication design’ not just graphics design .
 Please include a variety of projects in your portfolio.
 Your portfolio should not exceed six pages in length or ten megabytes in size.